Hugh Giordano at Garden State Dispensary

 Wherever cannabis is legalized, the UFCW is committed to building a successful industry with a thriving, diverse, and skilled workforce.
 Jobs that pay better wages and provide better benefits—like the ones we represent—are vital to keeping our economy afloat and families out of poverty.

 Within UFCW Local 152’s jurisdiction (New Jersey, Pennsylvania, Delaware and Maryland), recreational cannabis is not legal but medical cannabis is.

 If you know anyone who works in the cannabis industry that is interested in joining our union please contact Chad Brooks at email@example.com or fill out our completely confidential Union Interest Form.

 There are currently just six medical cannabis dispensaries in the state of New Jersey (blotted in red on the picture).
 Of these eleven, only Garden State Dispensary is unionized.
 GSD currently has treatment centers in Woodbridge and Union, NJ.

-Medical cannabis continues to rise at a rate of about 100 patients per day.
-From January to October of 2018 alone, the number of patients in New Jersey doubled to a whopping 34,000 patients.
-The biggest growth took place in the 65-and-older community.
+Medical cannabis continues to rise at a rate of about 100 patients per day, with the biggest growth taking place in the 65-and-older community.